 Assuming that your puppy will be spayed/neutered -- you will not notice a big difference between male and female dogs.
 Dogs of any breed that are altered at an age appropriate time do not show significant differences of temperament between males and females.
 Larger breeds that were bred for "bigger and badder" jobs show the most differences between temperament, but dogs like the Miniature Poodle and the Cavalier King Charles Spaniel do not display a lot of differences.
 Many small breeds today were bred solely for the purpose of being companion dogs -- the Cavalier King Charles Spaniel was actually the FIRST and ONLY spaniel who's original purpose was to be solely a companion dog.
 Cavaliers were literally spoiled palace pets bred by King Charles.
 And the Miniature (and Toy) Poodle were bred down from the Standard Poodle in an era when "working dogs" were fading out and being replaced by "fashion statements" and therefore were also bred to be companion dogs.

 In dogs of all breeds and sizes that have been spayed/neutered at an appropriate age -- you will find them to be more balanced without raging testosterone and hormones getting in the way of their judgment.
 Both male and female dogs will respond in the same way if you are a calm, assertive, and consistent pack leader.
-All of the male and female traits listed above can be found in both genders.
 To say that a male or female will act a certain way or have a specific trait is just something that no breeder can predict in any breed of dog.
 Some believe that the male dog is more affectionate and easier to train, while the female dog is more aggressive and protective of its owners and puppies.
 Well, the truth is that when it comes to dogs and puppies there is no superior gender.
 The qualities cited above are just the anecdotal observations of many dog owners.
 There is no study that has proven any general truism that a dog will behave a certain way because it is male or female.

 The behaviour of a dog will depend on how it is raised and trained as a puppy.
 Some dogs are more affectionate or aggressive than other because of the environment in which they were raised (ie. how they were trained or not trained, or how they have been treated as a puppy).
 Puppy-hood will shape their adult-hood.
 The decision of whether to get a male or female puppy is entirely dependent on the preference of the owner-to-be.